lucaswerkmeister/pygments-server/README.md

   uwsgi --processes 4 --http :7879 --wsgi-file app.py --callable app
   ```

+Try to set up the server in such a way that it doesn’t have read access to any files that should not be public.
+`pygments-server` attempts to prevent pygments from reading any files,
+but you shouldn’t rely on that alone as protection from attackers pygmentizing `/etc/shadow` or the like.

 ## Client usage

 The `pygmentize` script included here is a drop-in replacement for the real one.